pajtai/grasshopper-express/README.md

 Each SPA is called a Chapter.

+A Plugin is a feature.

-A Plugin is made up of multiple Pages.
+One type of feature is a SPA.
+In this case, a Plugin is made up of multiple Pages.
 Pages are loaded into Plugins dynamically.
 Going from one Plugin to another triggers a page refresh.
 Going from one Page to another within the same Plugin does not trigger a page refresh.